The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 Damage is calculated by snapshotting all buffs and debuffs at the exact frame that the cast point was registered.
 This means that the damage actually applying to and hitting a target is already calculated before it reaches the target, actions are still buffed so long as they are used before the buff falls off, not as the damage lands.
 Debuff-based damage over time effects work the same way, such as **Sonic Break**.

-As a result, when playing fast enough GCD speeds we can begin to buff additional GCDs while **No Mercy** is still active without needing enough active buff time to have those extra GCDs actually hit a target.
+As a result, when playing fast enough GCD speeds this allows us to buff additional GCDs while **No Mercy** is still active without needing **No Mercy** to remain active as that damage lands.
 It also means that as long as damage-over-time effects fully tick and expire without being wasted, they can go anywhere within **No Mercy**.

 #### 9 GCD No Mercy

 An additional 9th GCD into **No Mercy** is typically possible on GCD speeds faster than or equal to 2.47.
-Thanks to damage snapshotting, we only have to care that the action is pressed while **No Mercy** is active, so as long as the total time to press 9 GCDs is less than 20 seconds, 9 GCDs are possible.
-This does mean that buffing the 9th GCD is very dependent on when **No Mercy** is used relative to the GCD roll and it requires a specific usage timing.
+Thanks to damage snapshotting, we only have to care that the action is pressed while **No Mercy** is active, meaning so as long as the total time to press 9 GCDs is less than 20 seconds, 9 GCDs are possible.
+Buffing the 9th GCD is very dependent on when **No Mercy** is used relative to the GCD roll and it requires a specific usage timing.

 In order to buff a 9th GCD inside **No Mercy**, we must use **No Mercy** as a “late weave”, or cast it in between the bottom left and top left corner of our GCD icon.
 This makes it so that **No Mercy** will activate right as we press the next GCD, letting us use as much of the 20 seconds that is possible.

 #### No Mercy Usage Guidelines

-A poorly aligned GCD speed will cause **No Mercy** to drift rather excessively when attempting to cast **No Mercy**, which can drift **No Mercy** away from party buffs.
+Certain GCD speeds are poorly aligned to **No Mercy** and will cause **No Mercy** to drift rather excessively when attempting to cast it, which can drift **No Mercy** away from party buffs.
 To minimize this as much as possible, there are basic usage guidelines for how and when to cast **No Mercy**.

 **2.50 GCD**